 There’s a castle in the mountains, and you can stay there.

 To make it easier for people to access the remote area surrounding the popular hot springs, the Canadian Pacific Railway commissioned a luxury hotel to be built—the aptly named Banff Springs Hotel.
 While the original wooden hotel burned down in 1926, it was rebuilt as an opulent stone castle that echoed the glamour of the iconic era.
 A stay at the Fairmont Banff Springs Hotel, as it’s called today, is certainly a luxurious experience, just one of many charming and beautiful hotels in this Banff to choose from.

 It’s best reached by train.

 Originally called “Siding 29” by the Canadian Pacific Railway, Banff is a train town to its core.
-Our train—named the “Best Train Experience in the World” by the Society of American Travel Writers—journeys in and out of the historic Banff Railway Station on our First Passage to the West Route.
-Once onboard, you are treated to an unparalleled Canadian Rockies experience, travelling by day in luxury in one of our bi-level, glass-dome GoldLeaf Service coaches or in one of our spacious SilverLeaf Service coaches with over-sized windows.
-During your rail journey, you'll stop at night in Kamloops, British Columbia to recharge in a comfortable hotel bed.
-This is truly a case where getting to and from Banff is just part of the fun—the views along the way are remarkable, too.
+Our train—named the “Best Train Experience in the World” by the Society of American Travel Writers—journeys in and out of the historic Banff Railway Station on our First Passage to the West rail route.”Onboard guests are treated to an unparalleled Canadian Rockies experience, travelling by day in luxury, bi-level, glass-dome coaches in GoldLeaf Service and a stop in Kamloops, British Columbia, at night to recharge in comfortable hotel beds.
+This is truly a case where getting to and from Banff is just part of the fun—the views along the way are remarkable.